How to Set Business Goals? A Must-read Guide for Startups

 Now that you know the importance of setting goals, then let’s see how to set business goals:

-“Sometime” will never come and “I will complete it soon” will be your forever go-to quote if you don’t focus on all of your goals.
+“Sometime” and “I will complete it soon” will be your forever go-to quote if you don’t focus on all of your goals.
 “Till our 2nd anniversary, we want 25 employees on board with 500+ customers” is a predefined goal for your business.

 Breaking long-term goals into short-term goals will keep your computations, financial aspects, and forecasting simple.